-All injuries must be recorded in the accident book, immediately and reported to the class teacher or, if unavailable, the Bursar.
+All injuries must be recorded in the accident book immediately and reported to the class teacher or, if unavailable, the school office or the Compliance Officer.

 Accident Reporting and Investigating Procedures

 All accidents will be reported and recorded in accordance with appropriate regulations.